hellosign/hellosign-java-sdk/docs/SignatureRequestApi.md

 ## signatureRequestFiles

-> FileResponse signatureRequestFiles(signatureRequestId, fileType, getUrl, getDataUri)
+> File signatureRequestFiles(signatureRequestId, fileType)

-Download File
+Download Files

 Obtain a copy of the current documents specified by the `signature_request_id` parameter.
 Returns a PDF or ZIP file.